Skip to main content

 Reflection

-This activity was about developing practical skills.
-Why might it be useful to know which tool to use for a task in the garden?
+This activity was about developing practical gardening knowledge and knowing which tools are which.
+Why might it be useful to know which tool to use for a task in the garden or outdoors?
 How can tools help people to complete gardening tasks?
-Why is it important to understand that tools can be dangerous?
+Why’s it important to understand that tools can be dangerous?
 People could talk about why they need to handle tools safely, and what handling them safely means.

 Safety